enriquepablo/syntreenet/README.rst

 It must be noted that adding new rules after the knowledge base already contains facts is not implemented, though it would be trivial.
 Just query the fact set with the conditions and add the consecuences as facts with variables substituted according to the assignments in the answers.
-The complexity woud not be good, though, since we would have to intersect the answers to the different conditions.

 Installation and usage
 ++++++++++++++++++++++